jorendorff/tabletop-games/identifamy.md

         facial expressions ("wide-eyed, enthusiastic"; "acrobatic")

     *   Your voice and verbal habits ("thunderous, arresting voice";
-        "Australian accent"; "talks like the pig in *Toy Story*"; "often says 'possibly, possibly'")
+        "voice like a creaky door hinge"; "often says 'possibly, possibly'")

-        Avoid accents unless you're sure the player can do that accent, and likes it enough to keep it up the whole game.
+        I know.
+You're itching to put "Australian accent" on a card.
+Be
+        advised: *players are worse at doing accents than you can possibly imagine*.
+You think they can do it.
+They think they can do it.
+They can't do it, mate.
+But that's not even the whole
+        problem: accents are also impossible to draw!
+Clevah playahs mawwwight tinkah with the spellin' in a speech bubble, or work in a "G'day, mate!!"
+Already not super satisfying.
+But you're just as likely to end up with a kangaroo or the Sydney Opera House in the background.
+Or a ton of eraser marks signifying the Sydney Opera House.
+You've been warned.

         Catchphrases seem to go over well, and players like picking their own.
+Ka-pow!
+Lightnin' don't lie!

 *   Items: